Link to Test Cases from Requirements

 Right-click the requirement with the ID

-The link to the test case appears in the Links pane.
+The link to the test case appears in the Details pane, under Links.

 View verification information for other requirements